Anti-DreamBooth: Protecting users from personalized text-to-image synthesis: Proposed defense methods

 \subsection{Overall direction}

-As discussed, instead of defining some evaluation function $\mathcal{A}$ for optimization (Eq. \ref{eq:objective}), we can aim to attack the learning process of DreamBooth.
+As discussed, we can aim to attack the learning process of DreamBooth.
 As the DreamBooth model overfits the adversarial images, we can trick it into performing worse in reconstructing clean images:

 where $\mathcal{L}_{cond}$ and $\mathcal{L}_{db}$ are defined in Eq. \ref{eq:cond_loss} and \ref{eq:Ldb}.
 Note that, unlike traditional adversarial attacks, our loss functions are computed only at a randomly-chosen timestep in the denoising sequence during training.
 Still, this scheme is effective in breaking the generation output (Sec. \ref{sec:exp}).